janhoo/critter/README.md

 If you want to interrogate all your available data or subset thereof with questions like this:
-> What is the average benthic biomass where species A lives? \s\s
+> What is the average benthic biomass where species A lives?

-> What is the variance in species richness in communities with and without the presence of genus X \s\s What is the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z?\s\s How many samples are taken on a winter expedition with vessel B per day?\s\s
+> What is the variance in species richness in communities with and without the presence of genus X

+> What is the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z?

+> How many samples are taken on a winter expedition with vessel B per day?

 and do it with only one or few lines of code, and want to wait only a few seconds for a comprehensive answer,